-Request for Proposals: Opioid Safety Resources for Health Plans and Health Systems
+Request for Applications: Opioid Safety Resource Catalog for Health Plans and Health Systems

 While SCC has clearly documented what to do, plan leaders have articulated a need for help with how to do it.
-To that end, CHCF, in partnership with SCC, is seeking proposals from consultants, organizations, and/or firms to respond to two opportunities, both designed to lower opioid overdose deaths.
-Applicants may respond to one or both opportunities.
-For details, see the complete request for proposal under Document Downloads.
+To that end, CHCF, in partnership with SCC, is creating this opioid safety resource catalog.
+For details, see the complete request for applications under Related Materials.

 The resource catalog will include three topics.
 Applicants may respond to one or more of the following:

-Consultants interested in applying for any of the above opportunities should review the request for proposal below.
+Consultants interested in applying for any of the above opportunities should review the request for applications document below.

 Email applications to Challen Clarke.
 Please include “Opioid Safety Resource Catalog Application” in the subject line.
 Preferred electronic format for documents is Microsoft Word.
 Applications are being accepted on an ongoing basis.